ChaoticByte/ChatGPT-PyAPI/README.md

 # ChatGPT-PyAPI

-A minimalistic Python API for OpenAI's ChatGPT and Bing's Chatbot
+A minimalistic Python Library for OpenAI's ChatGPT and Bing's Chatbot

 ## Supported APIs

-- Official ChatGPT API by OpenAI
-- Unofficial API for Bing Chatbot (requires [EdgeGPT](https://github.com/acheong08/EdgeGPT) to be installed)

 ### Official ChatGPT API by OpenAI